Job Search Masterclass Specialized Job Searches

 The Return Trap

-Many people coming back to work think they have to start over at the bottom, taking entry-level jobs to prove they are still good enough, or trying to hide the time they took off.
+Many people returning to work after a career break think they have to start over at the bottom, taking entry-level jobs to prove they are still good enough, or trying to hide the time they took off.
 This is a mistake.
 It makes you act like you owe the industry something for your time away, forcing you to spend your time making excuses for your past instead of showing off what you can do now.

 When you aim for lower jobs or pretend your skills are out of date, it confuses the hiring process.
 Recruiters see a background that looks senior applying for basic work and think you are either too experienced or will leave soon.
 Meanwhile, the senior managers you should talk to ignore you because you aren't speaking like you are their equal.
 You get stuck in the middle—too experienced for the easy jobs and not positioned correctly for the ones you actually want.

 To get out of this cycle, stop asking for permission to come back.
 Start acting like an expert who solves important problems.
-You need to change the focus from why you left to exactly what you will achieve in your first three months.
-By carefully looking at your career story, you can stop defending your history and start highlighting the specific help you offer right now.
+Shift the focus from why you left to exactly what you will achieve in your first three months.
+A careful review of your career story stops the defensive pattern and highlights the specific help you offer right now.

 Key Takeaways